microsoft/BotBuilder-Samples/samples/javascript_nodejs/08.suggested-actions/README.md

-# suggested actions
+# Suggested Actions

-Bot Framework v4 suggested actions bot sample
+Bot Framework v4 using adaptive cards bot sample

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use suggested actions.
 Suggested actions enable your bot to present buttons that the user can tap to provide input.